 MICHELLE: Heehee.
 I approve of the presence of a kitty.
 I wonder if it figures into the story?

-MELINDA: I’m completely on board with this.
+MJ: I’m completely on board with this.
 I almost don’t care what’s inside.

 SEAN: Also with a cute cover, President Momoi-kun is, I inform my fellow Manga Bookshelf writers, an Opera manga.
 It also looks to be very silly indeed, with lots of funny gags in among the BL.
 Intriguing.